 - Peter Drucker

-So we changed a few boxes and came up with the Lean Canvas and it took off (see what’s different).
+So I changed a few boxes and came up with the Lean Canvas, which took off (see what’s different).

 The power of the Lean Canvas lies in its simplicity.